 Stage 3: Preparation

 The preparation stage is also known as the determination stage.
 And as the name suggests, it is when people are preparing to change.

 Like a runner warms up before the race, this warm-up stage is preparation for true change.
 It may also include experimenting with mini changes.

-Write down goals and inspirations linked to the anticipated behavior change.
+Example: Write down goals and inspirations linked to the anticipated behavior change.
 This may include getting a membership to the gym or simply buying a new pair of workout shoes.
 Small changes towards the larger goal may include increasing daily steps.

 Also find an encouraging support group for motivation and accountability.
 Members of a support group may include family, friends, neighbors, coworkers, and online communities.

 In the action stage, people have changed their behavior in the last six months.
 People may exhibit this by modifying problem or addictive behaviors and acquiring new positive behaviors.
 Changes are also overt, or shown openly and observable.